contensis/contensis.github.io/docs-src/content-types/field-editors/editor-date-datetime.md

-# Date/time field editors
+# Date and time field editors
-The date / time field editors have four distinct flavours, providing the flexibility to capture the data you require.
+The date and time field editors have four distinct flavours, providing the flexibility to capture the data you require.

 | Type | Summary|
 | ---| --- |